 So even before you start, ask yourself why you are doing this.
 Why do you want to start a business?
 Is it because of money or the flexibility and autonomy gained?
 Perhaps you are sick of the rigid model of the hierarchy in a typical workplace and want to become your own boss?

 Also, think about your strengths and weaknesses – what skills are you able to bring to the table and how will it help your business?
 What industries are you looking to venture into and how much capital are you willing to risk for the business?
 If you’re not very skilled but really want to explore that industry, should you consider taking courses to upgrade yourself first?

 2. Conduct market research

 Your research should include the most relevant information regarding the industry you’re interested in.
-Try to understand the consumer behaviour and who your competitors are.
-After that, evaluate whether this industry or specific product/service that you’ve chosen is a good choice or if its in demand.
-This process will help you address your opportunity, value proposition, the market size, and competitors.
+Try to understand consumer behaviour and who your competitors are.
+After that, evaluate whether this industry or specific product/service that you’ve chosen is a good choice or if it’s in demand.
+This process will help you address your opportunity, value proposition, market size, and competitors.

 There are several ways to do this:

 - Speaking to people already working in your target industry